Artist Residency

-Louise Ward Morris is a British sculptor, who lives in Barcelona and London.
-Her practice combines diverse interests in technology, architecture, psychology, and science to create sculptures that examine the parameters of our perception through technology.
+Louise Ward Morris is a British sculptor based in Barcelona and London.
+Her practice combines her diverse interests in technology, architecture, psychology and science to create sculptures that explore the limits of human perception through technology.

-A core concern for the artist is the environmental and social consequences of technology’s lifecycle, including acute issues like e-waste.
+A central concern in her work is the environmental and social impact of technological life cycles, particularly urgent issues like e-waste.

 Artist and Filmmaker Mareike Bernien